Bovis, a test for good food: delicous food, happy life

 |Menta mouth oil||

 As you can see, it was not only our food products that achieved excellent scores, but our bodycare products too.
 As Dr Robert H. Steelooper stated, "Amanprana tested very well, with a high Bovis value and all products of excellent quality."
-They give us more energy and increase our vitality.
+They give us more power and increase our vitality.
 Amanprana coconut oil, for example, achieved a Bovis value of 13,700.
 That’s an excellent score and is thanks in part to the fact that the coconut oil is raw, unbleached and undeodorised.
-Purely natural, and it keeps its power and energy!
+Purely natural, and it keeps its power!